Digital Nomad Life in David, Panama

 When we asked people living in David what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in David is generally relaxed and comfortable.
 The city offers a slower pace of life compared to other major cities, with a warm tropical climate and a rich cultural heritage.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget further.
 David is the second largest city in Panama, providing a range of amenities including shopping centers, restaurants, and healthcare facilities.
 The city is also known for its friendly and welcoming locals, making it easier for expats and digital nomads to integrate and make new friends.
 The city is well-connected with reliable internet, making it a suitable location for digital nomads.
 There are also several coworking spaces available for those who prefer a more structured work environment.
 Despite being a smaller city, David has a vibrant nightlife with a variety of bars and clubs.
 It is also in close proximity to beautiful beaches and national parks, providing plenty of opportunities for outdoor activities and weekend getaways.
 However, it's worth noting that while many locals speak English, it is not as widely spoken as in Panama City, so learning some basic Spanish can be beneficial.
 Additionally, while crime rates are generally low, like any city, it's important to take basic safety precautions.
-Overall, David offers a laid-back lifestyle with a mix of city conveniences and natural beauty, making it an appealing choice for expats and digital nomads," said one expat in David.
+Overall, David offers a laid-back lifestyle with a mix of city conveniences and natural beauty, making it an appealing choice for expats and digital nomads," said one person in David.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.